pyroesp/pyroesp.github.io/_posts/2020-12-26-PlayStation-pedal-controller.md

 I'm using NOPs here because I need a very quick pulse of at least 2us.

-Reading the button is just a matter of toggling the correct bit in key status bytes.
+Reading the button is just a matter of toggling the correct bit in the key status bytes.
 ```C
 // Read pedal switch status
 if (GET_BIT(PEDAL_PORT, PEDAL_INPUT) != PEDAL_BUTTON_MODE){